 There is a wide range of face wash in the market ranging from bar soaps to liquid face wash to paste form soaps.
 Pick what you’re cool with.

 My favorite is The African Black soap which is great for removing excess dirt and oil.
-Currently, I’m using the FIG Turmeric Brightening Black soap and one great thing I love about this soap is that it can substitute for a face mask.
+In the past, I’ve tried the FIG Turmeric Brightening Black soap and one great thing I love about this soap is that it can substitute for a face mask.

 So First things first, wash your hands.
 Although this may sound weird and unnecessary it’s important simply because its gross using dirty hands to wash your face.